 14. Having Tunnel Vision

 With ever-evolving trends and procedures, leaders need to be able to change with the times.
 What’s suitable today may not be suitable tomorrow, and you have to adapt to that.
-If you’re stuck in your ways and follow the motto that ‘if it’s not broken, don’t fix it’, you’ll soon find yourself on your own, simply because you didn’t change your business strategy.
+If you’re stuck in your ways and follow the motto that ‘if it’s not broken, don’t fix it’, you’ll soon find yourself on your own, simply because you didn’t evolve your leadership strategy.

 15. Taking Credit for Success